 We are incredibly grateful to everyone who has chosen to share their Pelvic Radiation Disease (PRD) experiences with us.

 Some of the content within these stories may be difficult for some people to read due to references to specific symptoms and experiences of PRD.
 These include difficulties with bladder and bowel control, sexual function, fertility, and mobility, as well as social isolation and mental health issues.
-If the content of these stories is distressing, or you need support with PRD, please visit the How We Can Help menu of our website.
+If the content of these stories is distressing, or you need support with PRD, please visit our Support page.

 Shona’s shares how treatment-induced menopause impacted her life, and how changing jobs provided them with a much-needed reprieve, allowing her to better manage their symptoms and find a supportive work environment.